spiceai/spiceai/README.md

 ### Community-Driven Data Components

+## Will this feature be available in the future?

 Spice.ai also includes a library of community-driven [data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

 ### Spicepod registry